Earthquakes in Peru

 4.5mb

-On April 21, 2026, Peru registered a magnitude 4.5 earthquake 27 km SW of Chicche, Peru at 16:18 UTC.
-It ranks as the fourth largest event in the current dataset.
-This was a intermediate depth earthquake, focused at 96.4 km depth.
-The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at -12.437°, -75.491°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 16:30 UTC on June 6, 2026, a magnitude 4.5 tremor occurred 35 km WSW of Callao, Peru.
+It ranks as the fifth largest event in the current dataset.
+A small number of nearby observers (3) submitted felt reports to the USGS.
+The hypocenter lay at 65.6 km, placing this in the shallow crustal category.
+Geolocation places the event at -12.204°N, -77.406°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: